vignesh2914/Naukri_Job_scraping_tool/README.md

 - Selenium
 - Beautiful Soup 4
 - Pandas
-- SQLAlchemy (or any preferred DB library)
+- MySql (or any preferred DB library)